 There are also important results of this research to pay attention for practitioners.
 First of all, organizations which are focusing on affecting the employees' OC and OCB positively should investigate the existing level of trust in organization and trust in leader.
 When any problem is determined within the trust-based relationships, ethical leadership behavior within the organization has to be handled.
 Organizations which are aiming to affect employees' JS should investigate primarily the existing level of trust in leader.
 When any problem is determined within trust in leader, ethical leadership behavior within the organization has to be handled.
-Organization and trust in leader.
-When any problem is determined within trust in leader, ethical leadership behavior within the organization has to be handled.
 As a result of promoting and developing ethical leadership behavior within the organization, employees' trust in organization, trust in leader, JS, OC, and OCB will be affected positively.